d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 This pattern enables a clean separation of math from boilerplate code.
-Also note that for the sake of convenience we did not worry about automatically inferring the input shape here, thus our need to specify the number of features throughout.
+Also note that for the sake of convenience we did not worry about automatically inferring the input shape here, thus we need to specify the number of features throughout.
 Do not worry, the Gluon `BatchNorm` layer will care of this for us.

 ```{.python .input  n=73}